 - Syllabi - Students are strongly encouraged to keep the syllabi from their concurrent courses as a receiving institution may request it if a transfer decision is appealed.

 - Transferology - This is a free online tool designed to help students explore their college transfer options nationwide.

 - MnTransfer - This is a resource for students, transfer specialists and educators.

 - Appeal - All colleges and universities have an appeal process, so if a course doesn't transfer or transfers as an elective, take the next step and submit an appeal.
-The M State Concurrent Enrollment Program will also help advocate for our students.
+M State K12 staff will also help advocate for our students.
 Email email@example.com for assistance.